pulumi/registry/themes/default/content/registry/packages/iosxe/installation-configuration.md

 ---
+# WARNING: this file was fetched from https://raw.githubusercontent.com/lbrlabs/pulumi-iosxe/v0.0.1/docs/installation-configuration.md
+# Do not edit by hand unless you're certain you know what you are doing!
 title: Cisco IOS XE Installation & Configuration
 meta_desc: Information on how to install the Cisco IOS XE.
 layout: package